matomo-org/developer-documentation/docs/tracking-javascript.md

+---
+category: API Reference
+---
-# Javascript Tracking client How-to
+# Javascript Tracking Client

 Piwik is equipped with a powerful JavaScript Tracking API.
 Advanced users can use the Piwik tracking code to customize the way some of the web analytics data is recorded in Piwik.